 Size & form:

-An upright, branched shrub reaching 3 to 10 feet high.
-Dies to ground in cold, northern climates, so it is considered a herbaceous perennial in these areas..
+Shrub bush-clover is an upright, branched shrub or sub-shrub reaching 3 to 10 feet high.
+Dies to ground in cold, northern climates, so it is considered a herbaceous perennial in these areas.

 Native geographic location and habitat:

 Bark color and texture:

 Leaf or needle arrangement, size, shape, and texture:

 Alternate leaf arrangement with 2 inch long, trifolate ( three-leaved), elliptical leaflets.
 Leaves are dark green, changing to yellow-green in fall.

 Erect, pea-shaped, rose-purple flowers up to 5 inches long on tips and leaf axils of current seasons growth.
 Flowers mid-summer in July and August.